gwthm-in/gocov/README.md

 A simple helper tool for generating HTML output from gocov.

 [gocov-xml](https://github.com/AlekSi/gocov-xml):
 A simple helper tool for generating XML output in Cobertura format for CIs like Jenkins and others from gocov.

+## Credits

+This is originally built at https://github.com/axw/gocov and after it is archived and no longer support, community lacks coverage tool that produces reports.
+Thus, maintaining the public repo to support latest golang versions.